livebook-dev/livebook/docs/teams/oidc_groups.md

 1. Click the **Add group** button
 2. Select one of your configured OIDC identity providers
 3. Enter the name of a group from your identity provider
+4. Choose the Access type for this group:
+   - Full access
+   - App folder access
-4. Click the **Add group** button to save the rule
+5. Click the **Add group** button to save the rule

-You can add multiple groups with different access types to configure your authorization strategy.
+You can create multiple group authorizations with different access types to set up your authorization strategy.

 ## Access types explained

 ### Full access
 Users who belong to groups with full access can access:

 - The app server admin interface*
 - All Livebook apps deployed to this deployment group

-**Notice that [Admin authentication](authentication.md#admin-authentication) configs will also apply if configured.*
+**Note that [Admin authentication](authentication.md#admin-authentication) configuration will also apply if configured.*

+### App folder access
+Users who belong to groups with app folder access can only see and open apps from the selected app folders.

+This allows you to implement role-based access control using groups from your identity provider.

 ## Testing the Configuration